 - Competitive Proposals Only The local governing body has the final authority to award contracts.
-The local governing body is encouraged to follow the committee's recommendation, but may select another Respondent if the minutes of the local governing body meeting include justification for the selection. - Sealed Bids and Small Purchase Only The Grant Recipient must award the contract to the lowest appropriate bidder.
-If the contract is awarded to a bidder that does not propose the lowest price, the Grant Recipient must document the decision in compliance with Texas Local Government Code.17
+The local governing body is encouraged to follow the committee's recommendation, but may select another Respondent if the minutes of the local governing body meeting include iustification for the selection. - Sealed Bids and Small Purchase Only The Grant Recipient must award the contract to the lowest appropriate bidder.
+The award amount must equal the amount of the bid, including any bid alternates awarded.
+If the contract is awarded to a bidder that does not propose the lowest price, the Grant Recipient must document the decision in compliance with Texas Local Government Code.20